Making college affordable

 Scholarships are gift aid and do not have to be repaid.
 Scholarships are awarded based on different factors including merit, financial need, and talent.
 They are awarded by institutions, governments, private individuals, foundations, and community organizations.
 Visit our financial aid opportunities page for CSU and other scholarships.

 Grants are financial aid that does not have to be repaid.
 The grant amount is based on financial need, cost of attendance, and enrollment status.
-Grants are need-based awards; please visit the SFS website for additional information.
+Grants are need-based awards; please visit the Office of Financial Aid for additional information.

 Fellowships support individuals pursuing advanced research that is of value to humanities scholars, general audiences, or both.
 Visit our financial aid opportunities page for fellowship opportunities.